Retention Bonus FAQs

 - 12/29/22-1/27/23: Clinic (Employers) who have registered will receive an application and will need to apply to receive the funding

-- Beginning February 2023: State distributes funds to clinics and clinics need to distribute bonuses within 60 days of receiving the funds
+- Beginning March 2023: State distributes funds to clinics and clinics need to distribute bonuses to employees within 60 days of receiving the funds

 You will be eligible to receive the one time retention bonus even if you are currently on or will be on Family /Medical Leave.